-To configure the jam recovery setting:
+To configure jam recovery settings:

-- 1. Launch your web browser. - 2.
-Enter the printer's IP address in the browser's Address field (http://xxx.xxx.xxx). - 3.
-Click Properties. - 4.
-Select the Security folder on the left navigation panel. - 5.
+- 1. Launch your Web browser. - Enter the printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
+Click the Properties tab. - 4.
+On the left navigation pane, expand the Security folder. - 5.
 Select Printing Security Settings. - 6.
 If prompted, enter your Admin or Key User name and password. - 7.
-Under Jam Recovery Options, select one of the following options: - Reprint the jammed page and continue printing the rest of the job: After the jam is cleared, the printer begins printing the job from the point where the media jammed, including the jammed page, through the end of the job. - Immediately cancel the entire print job: After the jam is cleared, the printer cancels the rest of the print job. - 8.
+Under Jam Recovery Options, select one of the following options: - Reprint the jammed page and continue printing the rest of the job: After the jam is cleared, the printer begins printing the job from the point where the media jammed, including the jammed page, through the end of the job. - Do not reprint jammed page, but do continue printing the rest of the job: After the jam is cleared, the printer cancels the rest of the print job. - 8.
 Click the Save Changes button.